-On an annual basis, CDCC performs a capacity planning exercise to ensure that its systems have scalable capacity to handle volumes which are in line with business planning.
+On an annual basis, CDCC performs a capacity planning exercise to ensure that its systems have scalable capacity to handle volumes that are in line with business planning.
 On a periodic basis, the capacity planning exercise is expanded to include a wider range of scenarios, including the potential for peak volumes.
-Any potential capacity shortfalls are reviewed with the potential for mitigations to be introduced.
+Any potential capacity shortfalls are reviewed along with possible mitigating actions.